 The purpose of this procedure is to provide a prompt and equitable means of resolving student grievances.
 These procedures shall be available to any student who reasonably believes a college decision or action has adversely affected his/her status, rights or privileges as a student.
 The procedures shall include, but not be limited to, grievances regarding:

-- Sex discrimination as prohibited by Title IX of the Higher Education Amendments of 1972
+- Sex discrimination in education programs and activities as prohibited by Title IX of the Higher Education Amendments of 1972 (See AP 3435 Discrimination and Harassment Complaints and Investigations for sexual misconduct complaints under Title IX);

 - Financial aid